 We created the list – a very long list – of the best things we wanted to see and do, packed our schedule as tight as we could and said yes to everything.

-We started and ended our adventure in Westport, drove more than 500 km + 252 km back to Dublin, stumbled upon two beautiful lighthouses, hiked Croaghaun sea cliffs and Croagh Patrick mountain, explored and camped on Irelands largest island, had a chance to see Downpatrick Head, visited Ceide Fields and enjoyed traditional Irish music in a local pub.
+We started and ended our adventure in Westport, drove more than 500 km + 120 km back to Sligo, stumbled upon two beautiful lighthouses, hiked Croaghaun sea cliffs and Croagh Patrick mountain, explored and camped on Irelands largest island, had a chance to see Downpatrick Head, visited Ceide Fields and enjoyed Traditional Irish music in a local pub.

 Ireland Travel Guide: 11 Fantastic Things To Do In Beautiful County Mayo